mrhaydendp/Linux-Tools/README.md

-# Linux Setup Tools
+# Setup Tools
-A culmination of applications and utilities to setup laptop and desktops.
+A collection of apps and scripts to setup your Ubuntu based linux machines.

 ## How to Run
 ```